ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 privacy and Issuer security.
 Therefore, it is important that key rotations occur on a regular cycle to reduce the harm of an Issuer key compromise.

-Lastly, if there are a large number of selected or trusted Issuers, and Origins accept all of them, segregation can occur.
-If Clients obtain tokens from many Issuers, and Origins later challenge a Client for a token from each Issuer, Origins can learn information about the Client.
+Lastly, if Clients are willing to issue and redeem tokens from a large number of Issuers for a specific Origin, and that Origin accepts tokens from all Issuers, segregation can occur.
+In particular, if a Client obtains tokens from many Issuers and an Origin later challenges that Client for a token from each Issuer, the Origin can learn information about the Client.
 Each per-Issuer token that a Client holds essentially corresponds to a bit of information about the Client that Origin learns.
 Therefore, there is an exponential loss in anonymity relative to the number of Issuers.